ViktorTorp/SemEval2020-TC/README.md

 This GitHub repository contains all the code to recreate our solution and results for the SemEval 2020 Task 11 technique classification subtask (https://propaganda.qcri.org/semeval2020-task11/index.html).

 ## Replication guide
-When the data the data is placed in the datasets folder, as specified in the folders README, run the following command.
+When the training data and development data is placed in the datasets folder, as specified in the folders README, run the following command:

 ```bash
 $ bash main